steno-aarhus/ukbAid/README.md

 <!-- badges: end -->

-The goal of ukbAid is to help our research group at Steno Diabetes Center Aarhus that is working on the UK Biobank on the RAP.
+The goal of ukbAid is to help our research group at Steno Diabetes Center Aarhus (SDCA) that is working on the UK Biobank (UKB) on the research analysis platform (RAP).

 This package and the general workflow we are using will help us be as reproducible as possible, but without sharing any data that is not